e-dant/water/water/watcher/README.md

 If you don't want to use it in another project, don't worry, because it comes with one.
-Just build it and run and you've got yourself a filesystem watcher, which is pretty cool.
+Just build and run and you've got yourself a filesystem watcher, which is pretty cool.

 ## Summary